mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

 !!! warning

-    In order to support multiple docker image registries, the environment variable `CUSTOM_PLUGIN_IMAGE_PULL_SECRET` has been renamed to `CUSTOM_PLUGIN_IMAGE_PULL_SECRETS` and now accepts a comma separated list of registries.
+    In order to support multiple docker image registries, the environment variable `CUSTOM_PLUGIN_IMAGE_PULL_SECRET` has been renamed to `CUSTOM_PLUGIN_IMAGE_PULL_SECRETS` and now accepts a comma separated list of secrets.

 In case of on-premise Console, to use these features, you have to update: